-Bafoussam Regional Hospital Centre, multidisciplinary meetings have highlighted frequent concerns over incomplete CT reports for colorectal, pancreatic gastric, and cancers. report that inadequate Clinicians staging information hinders treatment planning, delays care, and compromises outcomes.
+Bafoussam Regional Hospital At Centre, multidisciplinary meetings have highlighted frequent concerns over incomplete CT reports for colorectal, gastric, and pancreatic cancers.
+Clinicians report that inadequate staging information hinders treatment planning, delays care, and compromises outcomes.
 Despite its clinical importance, no prior studies have assessed the quality of such reports in this setting.
 Addressing this gap is crucial to improve cancer management and decision-making.